Inexpensive AI refers to artificial intelligence solutions that are

 needed for training.

-AI democratization: The growing trend of AI democratization has led to
+democratization: The growing trend of AI

 the creation of user-friendly AI tools and platforms that cater to